 If you wish to trade (import or export) a chemical that is listed in Annex III to the Rotterdam Convention and in Section 71 or 73 of the Industrial Chemicals (General) Rules, you must apply in writing and pay a fee.
 This application process is known as the prior informed consent (PIC) procedure.

 If you wish to introduce a chemical that is listed in Annex III to the Rotterdam Convention or Part 1 of Annex A, B or C to the Stockholm Convention but it is not listed in Section 71 of the Industrial Chemicals (General) Rules, your introduction is in the assessed category.
 You must apply for an assessment before you can introduce this chemical.

-Introductions of tetraethyl lead for aviation gasoline
+Introductions of tetraethyl lead

 Chemicals listed on the Inventory but you don’t meet the conditions of introduction or use

 If your chemical is listed on the Inventory with a condition of introduction or use, you must ensure you can meet the conditions when you introduce the chemical.

 An Inventory listing can include a condition about: